The incredibly simple reason working from home could be here to stay

 What happens next?

 Now that companies are making these investments, experts believe they’ll be much more likely to stick with remote work—at least as a part-time option—even after the threat of COVID-19 subsides.
-Both Perimeter 81’s Sagi Gadali and Gartner’s Rob Smith say workers are more productive when they can stay at home, and several studies back this up.
+Both Perimeter 81’s Sagi Gidali and Gartner’s Rob Smith say workers are more productive when they can stay at home, and several studies back this up.

 “It’s an old-school mentality to think you have to have a presence in an office and that people only work within the office,” Smith says.
 “Once people adjust to working from home, they actually do more work and work longer because they’re not dealing with commutes, they’re not dealing with being interrupted.”